 Step-to-Step Guide - How to Draw Electrical Schematics

 How to make an electrical schematic design from the idea you have in your mind?
-Drawing electrical schematics is to choose the right components then put them together in a logical way.
-This page will show you how to draw an electrical schematic with various of libraries that are full of electrical schematic symbols.
+Drawing electrical schematics is to choose the right components and connect them together in a logical way.
+This page will show you how to draw an electrical schematic with various libraries that are full of electrical schematic symbols.

 Step 1: Open a new drawing page for Electrical Schematic design

 Start Edraw then follow the instruction to open a new electrical schematic drawing page: Available Templates - Engineering - Basic Electrical.
 Double-click to start designing your own electrical schematic or click on the example down below for inspiration then customize your own.

 Edraw Max: a swiss knife for all your diagramming need

 - Effortlessly create over 280 types of diagrams.

 - Provide various templates & symbols to match your needs.

 - Drag and drop interface and easy to use